SkynationsMods/MoreBlocks/README.md

 ## How to Install the Mod?

 Until there is a release you can download the repository, and paste the contents of the `_MOD\` folder into your Skynations-Server root directory.
 After enabling the Mod in your `Server Settings.xml` (example provided) you can start your server up and use the new Blocks.
+Until further notice, this Mod is NOT production ready!

 ## Organizational